Cysharp/CsprojModifier/README.md

 - Insert additional projects as `Import` elements into generated .csproj
 - Add analyzer references to generated .csproj
-  - Disabled if you are using Rider or Visual Studio Code with Unity 2020.2 or later
+  - Disabled if you are using Visual Studio, Rider or Visual Studio Code with Unity 2020.2 or later

 ![](docs/images/Screen-01.png)